Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Introduction

-Data-driven techniques offer a cost-effective and powerful alternative to classical modeling.
-Some well-known machine learning architectures used for analyzing and predicting air quality include Random Forests (RFs), recurrent neural networks (RNNs), long short-term memory (LSTM), bidirectional LSTM, stacked LSTM, and gated recurrent unit (GRU) \cite{xie2019research,hamrani2020machine,tong2019deep,luo2023machine,hu2021estimating,8933020,meng2022methane,randomforest}.
-Other data-driven methods use satellite images as an effective way to build a dataset for the purpose of training classifiers to identify active OSTPs so that only high risk ponds may be closely monitored \cite{yu2023tailings,wu2022image,psomouli2023methane}.
-Machine learning models can also be trained for effective risk prediction of OSTPs as an alternative to standard monitoring systems, which are often expensive and have poor lighting protection abilities \cite{yang2020effective}.
-While most existing models (both mechanistic and data-driven) can perform well on estimating emissions from tailing ponds or predicting concentrations, none of them explicitly connect the two quantities to assess the extent to which emission levels could affect quality of air.
-Thus, we are motivated to build a framework that can successfully use dynamics of tailing ponds emissions to predict concentrations in the atmosphere by preserving the physics of CH$_4$ dispersion in air derived from ADMs.
+For applications in modeling environmental phenomenon, some well-known machine learning architectures used for analyzing and predicting various atmospheric gases include Random Forests (RFs), neural networks(NN), recurrent neural networks (RNNs), long short-term memory (LSTM), bidirectional LSTM, stacked LSTM, and gated recurrent unit (GRU) \citep{xie2019research,tong2019deep,luo2023machine,hu2021estimating,hamrani2020machine,meng2022methane,hou2022revealing}.
+Other data-driven methods use satellite images as an effective way to build a dataset for the purpose of training classifiers to identify active OSTPs so that only high risk ponds may be closely monitored \citep{yu2023tailings,psomouli2023methane,qu2024inverse}.
+Some recent works have used used satellite data to detect CH$_4$ emissions across Canada \citep{yazdinejad2025advanced}.
+However, data collected by satellites is expensive, hard to process and sparse making them less useful for models where frequent data collection is the key to proper model training.
+Machine learning models can also be trained for effective risk prediction of OSTPs as an alternative to standard monitoring systems, which are often expensive and have poor lightning protection abilities \citep{yang2020effective}.
+While most existing models (both mechanistic and data-driven) can perform well on estimating emissions from tailing ponds or predicting concentrations, an understanding of how atmospheric concentrations of CH$_4$ gets affected by emission sources are limited \citep{koushafar2023deep}.